 - Product Tags – Use these to further organize your products.

 - Product Image – Set your default product image here.
 Make sure your products stand out by using high-quality images which are properly optimized in terms of size, filename, alt text and more.
-Read this post to learn more about properly optimizing images for SEO.
+Read my image SEO guide to learn more about properly optimizing your site images for SEO.

 - Product Gallery – Add more images to make your product even more appealing (e.g. photos taken from different angles).